Character page for Kipo and the Age of Wonderbeasts.

 A mandrill with a lust for power.

 - Antagonist Abilities: His pheromones, and by extension his sweat, can be used to mind control other primates, including primate mega-mutes, and humans, which he uses to dominate and make them his playthings, and essentially decoration for his court.
 Kipo makes him promise to not use this anymore as part of his rehabilitation in Season 3, which he complies with except for an attempt to interrogate someone.

 - Bad Boss: He pretends to be a fair guy but disappointing him tends to be very bad for anyone even just delivering the news.

-- Cool Car: The Flamingo he uses is black and pink, and the mid section of it is decked out with a pink sports car from where he plays on a keyboard in the panel.
+- Cool Car: The Flamingo he uses is black and pink, and the midsection of it is decked out with a pink sports car from where he plays on a keyboard in the panel.

 - Do Not Call Me "Paul": Doesn't appreciate being called by his real name, Hugo.

 - The Dreaded: Even a hardened survivor like Wolf is terrified of Scarlemagne; in general he is regarded as one of the most dangerous Mutes in the setting.
 Played to great effect in Season 3, when hostile humans run at the mere sight of him due to remembering being under his mind control; this is despite the fact they have darts that would revert him to a regular mandrill.